 Of course, there is much more that you can do with XBMC – we feature regular articles on MakeUseOf about it, so keep an eye out for more in the future.

 While running a Raspberry Pi as a media centre seems to be an extremely popular option, it isn’t the only way in which this versatile little computer can be put to work.

 There are dozens of ways in which the Pi can be used to achieve various purposes and to compete many different tasks, from using it as a NAS to running a web server or even a carputer.

-Across the World Wide Web you can find many examples of ways in which the Raspberry Pi can be used.
+Across the World Wide Web you can find many examples of ways in which the Pi can be used.
 We’ve collected the most fascinating and achievable in this section of the guide for you to consider, and to appreciate the magnificence of this tiny home computer.